AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 \
 \
 As expected, the energy consumption displays strong seasonality, mainly hourly, but also by weekday and possibly monthly seasonality.
 There is also a slight linear increase trend across the data span, and some potential cyclicality.
 For more detail, see the data processing, EDA & feature engineering notebooks.
+\
+\
+I also experimented with using multiple Fourier terms chosen according to the strongest seasonality frequencies in the consumption time series, instead of cyclical encoding seasonal features.
+The mathematics behind the two approaches is fairly similar, and so were the results.
+See the relevant [branch](https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/tree/add-fourier-feature) for that version of the feature engineering & testing notebooks.

 ### Problem formulation
 I based my problem formulation on the operations of the EPİAŞ energy market in Türkiye.